sheetalrepo/WebDriverPageFactory/readme.txt

 7. Try to automate some good site like wiki or github

 #issues:
-1. retry listener show skip cases count as well - P3
+1. retry listener show skip cases count as well - P3 [maven report show correct result, no skipped cases shown]
 2. screenshot for particular id - done (some issue coming, not used in framework)  - P3